Conference for Young Scientists

 • Compiler techniques and code optimization strategies for parallel systems

-• Memory behavior analysis and parallel data access
+• Memory behavior analysis, parallel data access and parallel data structures

 • Parallel applications (e.g. numerical simulation, image processing)